 Back in 2019, my early years working as a travel agent, I had constructed and pieced together, The Perfect Portugal Itinerary.
 Highlighting all the absolute “must see” and “must do” activities into the perfect 9-day getaway.
 As a travel agent I have the incredible resources and partnerships to essentially put together whatever itinerary I can dream of!
 For this particular trip I used Avanti Destinations, who is the absolute leader in the industry in terms of FIT (Flexible Independent Traveler) travel for Europe.
 Their itineraries offer maximum flexibility, multiple different aspects of travel (flights, hotels, tours, transfers, travel insurance) and quality properties in TONS of major European cities.
 They are my GO-TO for all customized European Travel between multiple destinations and for European Honeymoons!

-Let’s dive into the itinerary (the perfect itinerary).
+Let’s dive into the Perfect Portugal Itinerary!
 Our tour starts in the one and only Algarve Region of Portugal.

 Algarve: Portugal’s Sun Drenched Paradise

 After a sun-soaked day on the beach, get ready to dive into the fun nightlife of Albufeira!
 This lively town is buzzing with great food, vibrant bars, and winding cobbled streets.
-Think Bourbon Street in New Orleans (but, you know, way cleaner… though I’ve never actually been to Bourbon Street, so someone please confirm in the comments if you’ve done both).
+Think Bourbon Street in New Orleans (but, you know, way cleaner… ).
 Whether you’re gearing up for a wild night out or planning a bachelor/bachelorette party, Albufeira’s got you covered.
-But if the party scene isn’t your vibe, no worries—there are plenty of quieter villages and serene beaches in Algarve for a more laid-back experience.
+If the party scene isn’t your vibe, no worries—there are plenty of quieter villages and serene beaches for a more laid-back experience.

 Leaving the sun-soaked beaches behind, we hopped onto our coach bus (chartered just for our small group) and headed to Lisbon, the vibrant capital of Portugal.
 Traveling by coach was such a treat for us—we each had our own “row” of seats to spread out and get comfy.
 Some napped, others read, and I spent the ride listening to music and soaking in the beautiful scenery.
 For some reason, I’m always fascinated by those random gas stations and little towns along the highways—something about road trips just gives me that cozy, “homey” feeling.